datanav/docs/technical/webcrm-superoffice.rst

      - N/A

-Webcrm Quotationline to Superoffice Quoteline
+WebCRM Quotationline to Superoffice Quoteline
 ---------------------------------------------
-Every Webcrm Quotationline will be synchronized with a Superoffice Quoteline.
+Every WebCRM Quotationline will be synchronized with a Superoffice Quoteline.

-Once a link between a Webcrm Quotationline and a Superoffice Quoteline is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a WebCRM Quotationline and a Superoffice Quoteline is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Webcrm Quotationline and a Superoffice Quoteline:
+The following properties are synchronized between a WebCRM Quotationline and a Superoffice Quoteline:

 .. list-table::
    :header-rows: 1

-   * - Webcrm Quotationline Property
+   * - WebCRM Quotationline Property
      - Superoffice Quoteline Property
      - Superoffice Data Type